sonic-net/sonic-restapi/README.md

-sonic-db-sql
+sonic-sim-object-model-db
 -------------

-sonic-db-sql is rapper to db-sql api used for VM target.
+sonic-sim-object-model-db is a wrapper to db-sql api used for VM target.